Sanjana-Boddu/expressApp/README.md

 # expressApp
--This app allows users to store Car information and retrieve it.
+This app allows users to store Car information and retrieve it.
--Components used: nodejs (ES6), Express, MySQL.
+It uses nodejs (ES6), Express, MySQL.